isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from 'Big Data and Artificial Intelligence'.md

 ---
 **Ethical, Legal and Social Issues Arising from 'Big Data and Artificial Intelligence' (AI) in Human Biomedical Research**

-The Bioethics Advisory Committee (BAC) has issued a public consultation paper on the ethical, legal and social issues arising from Mitochondrial Genome Replacement Technology (MGRT), and invites public feedback on the potential issues related to the clinical application of this emerging technology in humans.
-The views of the public and interested organisations will assist the BAC in formulating its recommendation on whether the clinical application of MGRT should, or should not, be permitted in Singapore.
+The Bioethics Advisory Committee (BAC) has issued a public consultation paper on the ethical, legal and social issues arising from 'Big Data and AI' in human biomedical research, and invites public feedback on the potential issues related to the use of big data and AI applications in biomedical research.
+The views of the public and interested organisations will assist the BAC in formulating its recommendations which will provide ethical guidance to policy and decision-makers, as well as support the safe growth of AI in biomedical and healthcare research.
 The public consultation will take place for eight weeks from 20 April 2018 to 15 June 2018.

 **MGRT – Previous Recommendations and Recent Developments**